Amtrak National Facts

 - Amtrak was created by Congress in 1970 to take over the passenger rail services previously required to be operated by private railroad companies in the United States.
 Those companies showed they had operated services at a net loss of millions of dollars for many years.

-- Amtrak is a Federally-chartered corporation, with the Federal government as majority stockholder.
-The Board is appointed by the President and confirmed by the Senate, and Amtrak is operated as a for-profit company, rather than a public authority.
+- Amtrak is a federally-chartered corporation, with the Federal government as majority stockholder.
+The Board is appointed by the President of the United States and confirmed by the U.S. Senate, and Amtrak is operated as a for-profit company, rather than a public authority.

 - The name Acela comes from a combination of the words acceleration and excellence.
-Acela Express is the company's premium service, and it has just celebrated its tenth anniversary.
-More than 28 million passengers have traveled on the fleet of 20 Acela Express trains since revenue service began on December 11, 2000.
+Acela Express is the company's premium service.
+More than 35 million passengers have traveled on the fleet of 20 Acela Express trains since revenue service began on December 11, 2000.

-- The Acela Express is the fastest train in the Western Hemisphere, with a normal maximum speed of 150 mph/241 kph on a 35-mile portion of its route between Boston and New Haven.
-Otherwise, its top speed is generally 135 mph/217 kph between Boston and Washington, DC.
-Acela trains carried more than 3.3 million passengers and generated more than $491 million in ticket revenue in FY 2011.
+- The Acela Express is the fastest train in the Western Hemisphere, with a normal maximum speed of 150 mph (241 kph) on two sections of its route between Boston and New Haven, CT, (35-mile total).
+Otherwise, its top speed is generally 135 mph (217 kph) between New York, NY, and Washington, DC.
+Acela trains carried more than 3.3 million passengers and generated more than $530 million in ticket revenue in FY 2013.

-- The Auto Train, which travels between Lorton, VA, and Sanford, FL, is the longest passenger train in the world, with two engines and 40-plus passenger rail cars and vehicle carriers.
-At 1,480 feet, the boarding platform at Amtrak's Auto Train station in Lorton, Virginia is longer than the Willis Tower (formerly the Sears Tower) in Chicago is tall.
+- The Auto Train, which travels between Lorton, VA (south of Washington, DC), and Sanford, FL (near Orlando), is the longest passenger train in the world, with two engines and 40-plus passenger rail cars and vehicle carriers.
+At 1,480 feet, the boarding platform in Lorton is longer than the Willis Tower (formerly the Sears Tower) in Chicago is tall.

 - Since the beginning, even-numbered trains have traveled north and east.
 Odd-numbered trains travel south and west.
-Among the exceptions are Amtrak's Pacific Surfliners, which use the opposite numbering system inherited from the Santa Fe Railway, some Empire Service trains and the Downeaster Service trains between Portland, Maine, and Boston.
+Among the exceptions are the Amtrak Pacific Surfliners, which use the opposite numbering system inherited from the Santa Fe Railway, some Empire Service trains and the Downeaster trains between Portland, Maine and Boston.

-- Amtrak is also available on the Web, and for more information, you can visit our Facebook, YouTube and Twitter sites.
+- Amtrak is also available on the web, and for more information, the public can visit us on Facebook, Twitter, Google+, Pinterest, official Amtrak blog, Amtrak History and Great American Stations sites.